KyanZhu/Ancient-Sample-Visualizer/README.md

 # Ancient Sample Visualization Tool

-This project is a web-based visualization tool designed to display sample information organized by Harvard Dataverse.
+This project is a OpenStreetMap based visualization tool designed to display sample information organized by Harvard Dataverse.

 ## Data Source